-The later canonized Martin of Tours (316-397) is in many countries or wine regions as wine saint revered.
-He was born the son of a Roman tribune in Sabaria, today's Szombathely in Hungary and came at the age of 15 years as a soldier in the province of Gaul.
-At 18, he was baptized and left the army.
+Martin von Tours (316-397), who was later canonized, is considered in many countries and wine-growing regions wine saint revered.
+He was born the son of a Roman tribune in Sabaria, today's Szombathely in Hungary, and came to the province of Gaul at the age of 15 as a soldier.
+At the age of 18 he was baptized and left the army.
 He spent more than 25 years as a hermit in Pannonia and then returned to Poitiers (capital of the Vienne department, Loire ) back.
-Here also happened the often told legend that he shared his cloak with a beggar (the picture on the left is by the painter El Greco).
-When he was elected bishop, he hid in a goose-sty (because he did not feel called), but the chattering of the geese betrayed him.
-This is the custom of eating a roast goose with Martini.
+This is also where the legend often told that he shared his coat with a beggar (the picture on the left is by the painter El Greco).
+When he was supposed to be elected bishop, he hid in a goose stable (because he didn't feel called), but the geese's chatter gave him away.
+This is the reason for eating a roast goose with martini.

-In the area Touraine after another legend also the pruning invented.
-Martin 's donkey ate young shoots from vines from and these yielded then smaller, but better yield, He was patron saint of the Frankish Empire.
-His coat was in the possession of the Merovingian kings since the 7th century and became imperial jewel.
-The funeral day of Saint Martin November 11 will be called Martini (Martin's day).
+In the area Touraine According to another legend, the pruning have been invented.
+Martin 's donkey ate young saplings from vines from time to time, and these yielded smaller, but better ones yield, He was the patron saint of the Frankish Empire.
+His coat had been in the possession of the Merovingian kings since the 7th century and became an imperial jewel.
+The funeral day of St. Martin November 11th is called Martini (Martinstag) called.
 There is also a legend about his death, see below Martini summer,